daiichigo/Analytics/README.md

 # Analytics

-<!Here is some of the analytics work I've done.>
+The analytics work I've done in this repo is coded with the following:

 ### Technologies